Indigenous tech: Army, IIT Madras Pravartak tie up to set up NIC at Avadi

 Updated on

-CHENNAI: The Indian Army’s Corps of Electronics and Mechanical Engineers (EME) on Thursday partnered with IIT Madras-incubated IITM Pravartak Technologies Foundation to co-develop indigenous military technologies, setting up a Nodal Indigenisation Centre (NIC) at Avadi to anchor the effort.
+CHENNAI: The Indian Army's Corps of Electronics and Mechanical Engineers (EME) partnered with the IIT Madras-incubated IITM Pravartak Technologies Foundation to co-develop indigenous military technologies, setting up a Nodal Indigenisation Centre (NIC) at Avadi on Thursday.

-The collaboration seeks to create a structured pipeline to identify field-level requirements, develop solutions and move them to deployment, reducing dependence on external sources for critical systems.
+The collaboration aims to establish a structured pipeline for identifying field-level requirements, developing solutions, and transitioning them to deployment, thereby reducing dependence on external sources for critical systems.
 It will integrate academic research, industry capabilities and operational inputs from the Army to bridge gaps between laboratory innovation and battlefield needs.

 The memorandum of understanding was signed here by representatives of the Corps of EME and Pravartak, a Section 8 company and Technology Innovation Hub under the National Mission on Interdisciplinary Cyber-Physical Systems, hosted by IIT-M.